UthejKumar/PythonExamples/Bank Application/README.md

 =================================="BANK APPLICATION GUIDE"==================================

-The USER can perfrom basic bank applicaiton operations like:
+The USER can perform basic bank application operations like:

     1. Creating a bank account for a new customer.
     2. Depositing amount into an account.